oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 ```

-Create a file named `.env` in the project’s root directory with the following contents:
+Create a file named `.env` in the project's root directory with the following contents:

 ```ini
 CLIENT_ID=<YOUR CLIENT ID>